Wise-394/frias_electronics/README.md

 - **Shopping Cart** — Add, remove, and manage items directly from the product pages
 - **Product Detail Pages** — Each item has its own dedicated page with full details fetched from the API
 - **Responsive Design** — Fully optimized layout for both desktop and mobile screen sizes
-- **Test-Driven Development** — Every feature was written test-first using Vitest, ensuring reliable and maintainable code throughout the entire project
+- **Test-Driven Development** — Every feature was written test-first using Vitest, ensuring reliable and maintainable code

 ---